 What Was Your Background Before Voice Acting?

 I spent 34 years in the landscape business management business, which included 34 years of wishing I was a voice actor!
 It’s amazing how long I waited until I pulled the trigger to become a full-time VO… but I believe things happen for a reason.

 My first training in Voice Over was nearly 30 years ago… but I try not to think negatively of the lost time in not chasing my dream earlier.
-My first career was a great provider, and set the stage for my launch into being a full-time voice actor.
-I tell lots of newcomers to the business… “Find a way to fall in love with your job again, while you commit every waking hour to developing your new passion…Then when you are trained, ready and able, dive in to the Voice Over world.
+My first career was a great provider and set the stage for my launch into being a full-time voice actor.
+I tell lots of newcomers to the business… “Find a way to fall in love with your job again, while you commit every waking hour to develop your new passion…Then when you are trained, ready and able, dive into the Voice Over world.

 What got you interested in voice acting?